WHAT'S NEW????

 HOW TO PURCHASE BOOKS

-OR....
 Send a check or money order to Donna Aviles, P.O.
 Box 1303, Hockessin, DE 19707.
-Please indicate if you would like your books signed and add $3.00 per book for shipping.
+Please indicate if you would like your books signed and add $3.75 for shipping.

 Books can also be purchased from www.amazon.com , www.barnesandnoble.com or ordered from any larger bookstore.